yogeshwar607/shreemoryacabs/docs/REVIEW_COLLECTION_STRATEGY.md

 ```
 Thank you so much, [Customer Name]! 🌟

-We're thrilled you had a wonderful experience with GreenEVCabs.
+We're thrilled you had a wonderful experience with Shree Morya Cabs.
 [Personalize: mention specific detail from their review, e.g., "We're glad you appreciated the spacious SUV and smooth ride!"]

 Looking forward to serving you again on your next trip!

-- GreenEVCabs Team
+- Shree Morya Cabs Team
 ```

 **Personalization Tips:**